-Many large dogs make good guards, but the best ones do their job as well as look the part.
+Many large dogs make good guards, but the best ones look the part.
 If the dog gives out nice “vibes” by being white and furry, a thief is more likely to challenge the boundaries the dog must protect.
 The Komondor, no matter how fierce, is white and has dreadlocks that look odd and appealing.
 The same thing goes for Great Pyrenees, St. Bernards, and a lot of other dogs.

 Some owners prefer dogs that do not bark much, others want a dog that barks at everything he considers a threat.
 Both might do the job and I have included both types in this list.

-Which are the five best dog breeds available for use as a guard?
+Which are the five best dog breeds available for use as a guard for your family?

 The Neapolitan Mastiff is the best family guard dog because of his size, his looks, and his willingness to lie in wait and grab a stranger attacking his family.
-He is large (60 to 70 kilos, or 130 to 150 pounds), with a long body, huge head, and a loose gray coat (they can come in some other colors, however).
+He is large (60 to 70 kilos, or 130 to 150 pounds), with a long body, huge head, and a loose gray coat (they come in other colors, too).

-This dog becomes very protective of his family so has to be well socialized if the kids are going to have any visitors.
-That really is about the only reason you wouldn't want to pick one of these dogs.
+This dog becomes very protective of his family so has to be well-socialized if the kids are going to have visitors.
+That really is about the only reason you wouldn't want to pick a Neapolitan Mastiff.
 If your house is active and has a lot of visitors, the Neo might not like it.
-There have been instances of Neapolitan Mastiff´s battling strangers and protecting their families with their lives, but they are not always able to tell which stranger is out to do your family harm, and which is just a harmless visitor.
+There have been instances of this breed battling strangers and protecting their families with their lives, but they are not always able to tell which stranger is out to do your family harm and which is just a harmless visitor.

 Like all big dogs that size, there are a lot of health issues to deal with.
 Neos have eye problems like cherry eye and retinal atrophy (PRA), eyelid problems, hip dysplasia, bloat, infections in the folds of the skin, and several other less common problems.